 One of the most important things I can explain to people who want to become session players is how they need to take a good long look at those who have gone before.
 In this photo gallery is a list of some of MY faves -- and a brief description of each player.

 In early 1965, when Jimmy Page was an in-demand London session guitarist, he—thanks to the encouragement of American pop singer/songwriter Jackie DeShannon—decided to branch out a bit.
 He—for the first time—released a single under his own name.

 Regarded by many as the three most vital purveyors of pure hard rock/heavy metal sonic evil, AC/DC’s Angus Young, Led Zeppelin’s Jimmy Page and Black Sabbath’s Tony Iommi have each forged a distinct, instantly recognizable guitar style and sound.
 After more than three decades of dedicated service, all three players continue to influence countless up-and-coming metalheads the world over, and an in-depth study of each guitarist’s distinct musical personality is mandatory for any aspiring hard rock player.

-Last week, the eternally surprising Jimmy Page streamed a track called "Ramblize" at his official website.
+Recently, the eternally surprising Jimmy Page streamed a track called "Ramblize" at his official website.
 It was an unlikely mashup of Led Zeppelin's "Ramble On" and Notorious B.I.G.'s "Hypnotize."
 A lot of news outlets reported that it was a new track, but it actually has been available on good ol' YouTube for more than two years—and you can hear it below.